Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

         }
     }
 ---
-*MT.AsanaTask* here is an int value from *MT enum*  you can use number which was given you by Fr8 admins or any other number whch is in allowed developers range (will be defined in future documentation)
+*MT.AsanaTask* here is an int value obtained by registering the Manifests with a Manifest Registry such as the one at [fr8.co](https://fr8.co/manifest_registry)

 ## Step 6 - Add "Get tasks" Activity